ci-richard-mcelhinney/nhaystack/README.md

 ### 7. Using NHaystack as a client

-NHaystack can also model remote haystack servers as AX devices.
-This is done via a standard AX driver that maps the Haystack protocol into the AX driver framework.
+NHaystack can also model remote haystack servers as N4 devices.
+This is done via a standard N4 driver that maps the Haystack protocol into the N4 driver framework.

 You do *not* need to have an NHaystackService installed in your station to do